NIPE-SYSTEMS/internet-of-things/mqtt/specification.md

 #### CONNECT

 The *CONNECT* message is sent by a node to setup a connection.
+The message is used to register the node in the node network.
+The *CONNECT* message is not forwarded to the real MQTT-Broker.

+##### CONNECT Format

 * Message Header
     * Address (node address)